T’ai Chi Chu’an’s connection to Taoism is incontrovertible. T’ai Chi Ch’uan is the embodiment of Taoism.

-Yang Lu-ch’an was loyal to the Ching Dynasty, but was forced by the conquering Manchus to teach his art to the new regime’s royal court in order to insure their potent lineage.
-With typical subterfuge and intrigue of some Chinese masters, seeking to die with their secrets passed on to only a trusted few, Lu-ch’an taught a softer, less martial version of his form within the royal house, and this is the Yang style that still prevails to this day.
+Yang Lu-ch’an was loyal to the Ching Dynasty, as was his son, Yang Ban-hou, who was forced by the conquering Manchus to teach his art to the new regime’s royal court in order to insure their potent lineage.
+With typical subterfuge and intrigue of some Chinese masters, seeking to die with their secrets passed on to only a trusted few, Ban-hou taught a softer, less martial version of his form within the royal house, and this is the Yang style that still prevails to this day.

 Wu is the polar opposite of Chen, appearing very sedate and self-contained.
 Stances are often narrow and arm movements small.
 Wu Ch’uan-yu trained under Lu-ch’an and his son, Yang Pan-hou.
 His soft, relaxed interpretation of Yang style was the beginning of the second most popular system of today — Wu style.
 The Wu clan widely disseminated their style, advocating that less is more, and it is better to receive (force) than to give.
 Pushing with a good Wu stylist is the most mysterious of all.